-Here, the caller dials a phone number, then they are connected via PSTN to the CarrierX DID, and then to the Voicemail endpoint via trunks in the trunk group associated with this particular endpoint.
-The voicemail application, which is also hosted with CarrierX and associated with the endpoint, manages the incoming calls: either allow the callers to record their messages or allow the number owner to listen to the recordings.
+Here, the caller dials a phone number, then they are connected via the PSTN to the CarrierX DID, and then to the Voicemail endpoint via trunks in the trunk group associated with that particular endpoint.
+The voicemail application, which is also hosted with CarrierX and associated with the endpoint, manages the incoming calls: whether to allow the callers to record their messages or to allow the phone number owner to listen to the recordings.

 Third Party Endpoint